The Best Carry-On Luggage of 2017

-After much thought and research we determined the six most important things to consider when purchasing a piece of carry-on luggage and then rated each bag according to its performance in that category.
+After much thought and research, we determined the six most important things to consider when purchasing a piece of carry-on luggage and then rated each bag according to its performance in that category.
 We also weighed certain categories, like Ease of Transport and Storage, as being of greater importance than a more subjective category like Style.
 In fact, when combined, Ease of Transport and Storage make up 50% of our rating for each bag.
 We also evaluated each piece on its available Features, Weight, and Durability.
 These metrics were designed to compare the different models across the board and highlight the places where each bag shined and where it fell short.
 It's certainly no secret that a good suitcase can make navigating airport security far more enjoyable, and our goal is to give you all the information you need to choose the product that best suits your needs.
-The chart below outlines the overall scores of each piece of luggage in our review.

 To learn more about our testing process, check out the How We Test tab.